 Assume a trust earns $250,000 in profits from business.

 Option 1: Distribute profits 50 / 50 to Individuals 1 and 2.
 Total tax (inc. Medicare Levy) payable = $66,734 (26.7%)

 Option 2: Distribute $90,000 each to Individuals 1 & 2 and distribute balance of $70,000 to a “bucket” company at a 25% tax rate.
-Total tax payable = $57,534 (23%).
+Total tax payable = $60,534 (24%).
 (Note: This strategy assumes that the $70,000 in cash is available to be distributed to a bucket company, otherwise what is known as a Div 7A Loan Agreement will need to be entered into and loan repayments made over a 7-year period.)

+As your Accountants, we are aware of these tax laws and can assist you.
 Please contact us to book your tax planning consultation on 03 8419 9800.